This “Wacky Cake” is a Depression-era wonder – incredibly moist, bursting with chocolate flavor, and made without eggs, milk, or butter!

 Instructions

-- Preheat oven to 350°F and prepare an 8-inch square pan with butter or non-stick baking spray.
+- Preheat oven to 350°F and grease a 9x13 inch pan with butter or non-stick baking spray.

-- Add the flour, cocoa powder, sugar, baking soda, and salt directly to the greased pan and carefully whisk to combine.
+- Sift the flour, cocoa powder, sugar, baking soda, and salt directly to the greased pan and carefully whisk to combine.

 - Use a spoon to scoop out one large well or indention in the middle of the dry ingredients, as well as two small wells against the sides of the pan.